ytyfeng/Drug-Prescription-Refill-Database/instruction.md

-In this course, you will design, develop and implement a relational database for the case study assigned to you (go to the course web site to download).
+In this course, you will design, develop and implement a relational database for the [case study](refill.pdf) assigned to you.
 The required database should be developed according to the following stages:
 1. Develop a conceptual data model reflecting the following requirements:
 • Identification of the relations(entity types).
 • Identification of relationship types and their participation and cardinality constraints.